aschroder/Magento-SMTP-Pro-Email-Extension/README.md

 Q: I am getting a Subject set twice error
 A: This happens sometimes, typically if it is happening it would also be happening in core Magento.
 There is a Pull Request [here] (https://github.com/aschroder/Magento-SMTP-Pro-Email-Extension/pull/57) that includes a work around thanks to [Rafael Kassner] (https://github.com/kassner).

+## Release Notes

+# 2014-08-19
+fix log_at to use utc timestamps fix back link on log view